 Therapy is a critical piece of healing, but instead may focus on diagnosing and treating mental health concerns, addressing cognitive or behavioral issues, or processing traumatic memories with a licensed and trained specialist.
-I frequently work with clients who are also in therapy or are being treated for other health concerns.
+I frequently work with clients who are also in therapy and/or are being treated for other health concerns.

 What is the process for seeking spiritual care?

 Step one is to schedule your free 20-minute consultation with me.
 After that conversation, if we’ve both determined we are a good fit, I will send you an online intake packet to fill out and get your first appointment scheduled.
 Payment is on a pay-what-you-can basis, but generally clients pay between $60 and $150 per session.
 Most of my clients meet with me every other week, but many choose to meet on a weekly basis.

 What happens in appointments?